Wild Blood (novel)

-Wild Blood (1999) is a fantasy novel by Kate Thompson.
+Wild Blood (1999) is a fantasy novel by British-Irish writer Kate Thompson.
 It concludes the stories of Tess, a young Irish shapeshifter (or "Switcher", as they are called in the novel), and Kevin, a former Switcher.
 It also introduces several other characters, such as Tess's three cousins and their father Maurice.
-The plot deals with the events leading up to Tess's fifteenth birthday, the day on which all Switchers lose their powers forever, and must choose a permanent form in which to spend the rest of their lives.
+The plot deals with the events leading up to Tess's fifteenth birthday, the day on which all Switchers lose their powers forever and must choose a permanent form in which to spend the rest of their lives.

+The audiobook narrated by Frances Tomelty was released in February 2002.

 Plot

 Setting

 The (very short) first chapter of this book takes place in Dublin, however the majority of the book is set in County Clare, in Western Ireland.
 The story begins a few days before Tess' fifteenth birthday.

 Plot introduction

 Tess is sent to stay with her cousins while her parents are on holiday, but unfortunately finds that her fifteenth birthday will fall while she is still away from home.
 As she struggles with the choice of what permanent form to take when she loses her powers; a choice in which a mysterious and chilling force soon takes an interest.